Routine use cases

 Section 1

-When to do when travel days changes your routine is useful
+When Routine adjustment: travel days is useful

 Section 2

-Make to do when travel days changes your routine repeatable
+Make Routine adjustment: travel days repeatable

-For "What to do when travel days changes your routine plan", the first step is to lower the burden of deciding.
-During a missed-session streak where the next action should be easier, not harsher, "What to do when travel days changes your routine plan" has one practical test: whether anything changes in behavior.
-A useful answer for "What to do when travel days changes your routine plan" helps the reader notice whether the article is making a smaller action clearer before it asks for an install.
-Try the smallest version first for "What to do when travel days changes your routine plan": separate general wellness content from medical.
+For "Routine adjustment: travel days", the first step is to lower the burden of deciding.
+During a missed-session streak where the next action should be easier, not harsher, "Routine adjustment: travel days" has one practical test: whether anything changes in behavior.
+A useful answer for "Routine adjustment: travel days" helps the reader notice whether the article is making a smaller action clearer before it asks for an install.
+Try the smallest version first for "Routine adjustment: travel days": separate general wellness content from medical questions.
+Then ask whether a simpler App Store decision path would reduce friction for "Routine adjustment: travel days" or simply add another thing to.

 Section 3